Better Living Through Regenerative Communities – One Community Weekly Progress Update #403

 badges for Highest Good Network, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403

-Worked on the New Badges for the Badges Section on the Dashboard of the Highest Good Network – Click for HGN Page
+New Badges for Badges Section on the Dashboard of the Highest Good Network – Click for HGN Page

 Robert Pioch (Graphic Designer) joined the team and completed his first week also helping with the new badges for the badges section on the Dashboard of the Highest Good Network.
 This week Robert became acquainted with the team and laid out the Highest Good Bench Mark Badges, completing much of the Highest Good Housing Badges.
-You can see pictures of these new designs and badges below.
+You can see pictures of these new designs and badges below reflecting efforts towards the mission of better living through regenerative communities.

 badges for Highest Good Network, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403